 (no need to have access to the actual phone – best for when phones are lost/stolen)

-- Sign in using the Google account that is linked to the damaged handset.
+- Sign into your Google account that is linked to the damaged handset.

 - Once signed in, click on Sign-in & Security.